daveKoala/blog/_pages/bragging.md

 ---
 permalink: /brag/
-title: "Brag Document: Accomplishments & Milestones"
+title: "Brag Sheet: Accomplishments & Milestones"
 ---

 _Note: Newest entries are at the top._